gebbber/useTranslate/README.md

 There are some additional prop options for `<Localize>` that affect how the `useTranslate` works later on:

-* Use '`strict`' to throw an error if a `Messages` object is translated and is missing the preferred language.
+* Use `strict` to throw an error if a translation attempt is made and chosen language is missing.
 The error will only be thrown if an attempt to translate the object is made, and only if the preferred language is missing.
-(Default fallback behavior is to not throw an error, but to return the object's '`name`' property, if it has one, and if not, to return any available property.)
+(Default fallback behavior is to *not* throw an error, but to display the object's `name` property, if present, or otherwise to return any available property.)

 ```javascript
 return (